scilus/scil-documentation/source/intro_to/explore_os.rst

     Synaptic is installed by default on Ubuntu (any Debian OS) and will help you look for packages to install or repair mistakes you made.

 This can install both libraries required for other software as well as the software itself, it is common to try to launch a new tool and be unable to install or use it until you try something like what is described in Section **Installing Stuff** (below).
-Synaptic is only the Graphical User Interface (GUI) for package management, but everything your do in Synaptic can be done in the Terminal.
+Synaptic is only the Graphical User Interface (GUI) for package management, but everything you do in Synaptic can be done in the Terminal.

 Software Center
 -----------------------